Aidar5/nattoeng/docs/source/book/12_useful_modules/argparse.rst

 Note that in the message all options are in ``optional arguments`` section.
 **argparse** itself determines that options are specified because they start with ``-`` and only one letter in the name.

-Set the IP address as a position argument (ping_function_ver2.py file):
+Set the IP address as a positional argument (ping_function_ver2.py file):

 .. code:: python